kimtg/filelist/README.md

 # filelist
-Lists files in the directory
+List files in the directory